Jonasafutu/CA-Projects-submission-template-repo/readme.md

 | LP2 | Regression Project - Sales Forecast |  [https://medium.com/@afutunikoi/store-sales-time-series-forecasting-and-analysis-regression-project-9281783ed2d2](/) | https://github.com/Jonasafutu/Career_Accelerator_LP2-Regression |

 ## Project Description
-A start-up ecosystem company, targeting the Indian market has expressed interest in the Indian market.
-This analysis will help them make informed and intelligent business decisions, and to leverage on the funding given.
-Based on the available data I.e., 2018 – 2021

-To effect this analysis, we constructed a hypothesis and some questions to gain more insight on our data and eventally to help us test our hypiothesis
+This is a time series forecasting problem.
+In this project, you'll predict store sales on data from Corporation Favorita, a large Ecuadorian-based grocery retailer.

+Specifically, you are to build a model that more accurately predicts the unit sales for thousands of items sold at different Favorita stores.

+The training data includes dates, store, and product information, whether that item was being promoted, as well as the sales numbers.
+Additional files include supplementary information that may be useful in building your models

 ## Setup
-The Repo used contains the power bi file, the jupyter notebook and the all the datasets used for this project.
-The idea was to tak the visualizations from the notebook and display them in Power BI using the python scitping feature within power bi
+The Repo used contains the jupyter notebook for the project and the all the datasets used for this project.

 ## App Execution
-The attached link to the PowerBI dashboard that will visualizing our findings is found in the summary table.

 ## Author
 #### Jonas Afutu